-Archival of registration related information is the final task of the LRAO or CRAO upon completion of Subscriber registration.
-The LRAO or CRAO must securely store and archive the Subscriber's application related information in an appropriate secure location according to the requirements laid down in relevant sections of the CPS and the applicable CP.
+The creation of a LuxTrust CA is subject to dedicated contractual agreements between LuxTrust and the subscriber.
+Archival of registration related information is the final task of LuxTrust upon Subscriber registration.
+LuxTrust must securely store and archive the Subscriber's application related information in an appropriate secure location according to the requirements laid down in relevant sections of the CPS and the applicable CP.
 This archiving is done on both paper-based and electronically collected information.

-4.1.2.2 Other PKI Participants enrolment process
+4.1.2.1 Other PKI Participants enrolment process